 The first USS NORTH CAROLINA, a 74-gun ship of the line, was launched in Philadelphia, September 1820, and fitted out in Norfolk, Virginia, with Master Commandant Charles W. Morgan in command.
 A three-masted square-rigger with an overall length of 196 feet 3 inches and beam of 54 feet, she displaced 2,633 tons and carried a complement of 820.
 As Commodore John Rodgers’ flagship in the Mediterranean, NORTH CAROLINA symbolized naval might and provided the young republic much-needed prestige and respectability.
-During this time, Rodgers laid the groundwork for the 1830 commercial treaty with Turkey, which opened the eastern Mediterranean and Black Sea ports to American traders.
-In 1836, NORTH CAROLINA refitted and cruised the Pacific waters of western South America and Mexico to protect American commerce while war raged between Chile and Peru.
-NORTH CAROLINA became a receiving ship in New York Navy Yard in 1839, remained in that position throughout the Civil War, and was sold for scrap in 1867.
+The Ship-of-the-Line became a receiving [training] ship in New York Navy Yard in 1839 and was sold for scrap in 1867.

 The Confederate States Navy’s 174-foot ironclad CSS NORTH CAROLINA was constructed in Wilmington, North Carolina, near the site of Battleship NORTH CAROLINA.
 Displacing 600 tons, her main battery consisted of four 8-inch guns and her complement of 150 men.
-Due to structural imperfections and unreliable machinery, she was usually anchored near the mouth of the Cape Fear River as a guard ship to help keep the port of Wilmington open for blockade runners.
+She was anchored near the mouth of the Cape Fear River to help keep the port of Wilmington open for blockade runners.
 She developed leaks and sank in September 1864 near Southport, North Carolina.

-Attack submarine NORTH CAROLINA (SSN 777) is the fourth U.S. Navy ship to bear the name and fourth in the VIRGINIA class.
-Commissioned May 3, 2008 in Wilmington, NC, she is a powerful and versatile platform capable of diverse missions, including conventional submarine warfare, strike warfare, mining operations, and delivery of special operations personnel and equipment.
+Attack submarine NORTH CAROLINA (SSN 777) is the fourth U.S. Navy ship to bear the name and was commissioned May 3, 2008 in Wilmington, NC.
 At 377 feet in length, she displaces 7,800 tons submerged and carry of complement of 134.
 Her maximum designed submerged speed is 25 + knots.
 Her armament includes 12 vertical launch system tubes, four 21-inch torpedo tubes, tomahawk missiles and Mk-48 advanced capability torpedoes, advanced mobile mines and unmanned undersea vehicles.